 Cupping is an accessory technique that is often done with acupuncture.
-It can also be added to your massage treatment for an additional $15.
+It can also be added to your massage treatment for an additional fee.

 Cupping is performed by placing glass cups over various areas on the body.
 Seconds before the cups are placed on the body, an ignited cotton ball is quickly waved inside the cup.
 Burning the cotton ball inside the cup removes all the oxygen which creates a vacuum.
 The vacuum stimulates the flow of blood, moves Qi, breaks up obstructions, and draws toxins out of the body.
 Cupping is effective for treating pain conditions, and any condition that creates stagnation of qi and blood in the body.

-A facial massage can be added to your massage for an additional
+A mini facial massage can be added to your massage for an additional fee.

 This delicious add-on enhancement begins with a warm towel cleanse of the face to remove any excess oil from the skin and increase blood flow.
 It is followed by a gentle massage of the neck, face, and scalp using lightly scented facial oils/creams.
 This treatment helps to soften the skin, clear the sinuses, remove under-eye puffiness, ease tension headaches, and deeply relax the mind.